 - Notting Hill is charming, with colourful buildings and a famous market on Portobello Rd.

-South and East
+House sitting in the South and East

 - A walk along Southbank will bring you to the Southbank Centre, with food carts, entertaining street performers and Tate Modern Museum.